 Barrier D at the Wallenberg laboratory

-The Barrier D at the Wallenberg laboratory is a resource for short-term maintenance of mice in experiments.
+The Barrier D at the Wallenberg laboratory is a resource for short-term and mid-term maintenance of mice in experiments.

-The general use of Barrier D is short-term experiments (< 6 months) with no need of setting up production breeding via re-derivation of animals.
-There is a vast number of experiments that can be performed in Barrier D.
+The general use of Barrier D is short-term experiments (<6 months) or mid-term experiments (>6 months in exceptional cases).
+To house mice, there is no need of setting up production breeding via re-derivation of animals.

-The housing area has access to the normal animal laboratories (dissection, monitoring etc) but also access to a fully equipped virus lab where experiments using viral administration of genetic material can be conducted.
+The housing area has access to the standard animal laboratories (dissection, monitoring etc) but also access to a virus lab where experiments using viral administration of genetic material can be conducted.

 Criteria for using our services